 The previous ship noise monitoring report prepared by Heggies (Report Number 10-4309R2R1) concluded that measurements are best carried out at night (preferably after 1 am).
-Extraneous noise (not related to the activity) is generally at a minimum at this time and results are likely to be much more meaningful.
+Extraneous noise (not related to the subject activity) is generally at a minimum at this time and measurement results are consequently likely to be much more meaningful.